Our Future Path! A plan for a better world!

 In addition, when businesses and consumers cannot count on stable interest rates, they cannot easily plan their borrowing and spending.
 If we think that interest rates may rise, then we may want to borrow before the increase.
 However, if interest rates go up, then the economy may slow and make it a bad idea to borrow.
 If we think that interest rates may go down, then we may want to hold off borrowing.
 However, a business may then not be ready to take advantage of economic growth and consumers may face higher prices.

 Then, even if we get everything right in the United States, we are still at the mercy of the global economy.
 What we do here does not have much of an effect on what is going on in the rest of the world.
-If prices continue going up in other countries, then the cost of importing those goods will continue to go up and to keep our inflation high.
-If the rest of the world is in recession, then we will not sell as many of our goods overseas, and we could remain in a recession.
+If prices continue going up in other countries, then the cost of importing those goods will continue to go up, which will keep our inflation high.
+If the rest of the world is in recession, then we will not sell as many of our goods overseas, which could keep us in a recession.

 Part of the answer is in setting and keeping interest rates relatively stable.
 Interest rates would need to stay low enough to allow businesses and consumers to borrow at a reasonably low enough cost, but high enough so that lenders and savers can make a good return on their money.
-If businesses and consumers do not need to worry about possible big changes in interest rates, then they can more easily plan their borrowing and spending.
+If businesses and consumers do not need to worry about possible big changes in interest rates, then they can more easily plan their borrowing and spending for now and for the future.

 Of course, interest rates should still be driven by supply and demand, but within a narrow range that can keep economic activity at an appropriate level.
 If there is a lot of money that could be lent, then interest rates could go down a bit, but if there is less money that could be lent, then interest rates could go up a bit.

 The rest of the answer comes from having a Moderated Economy.
-Our various governments should monitor the supply and demand for goods, services, resources, employment, etc. and then provide that information to businesses, consumers and workers.
+Our various governments would monitor the supply of and the demand for goods, services, resources, employment, etc. and then provide that information to businesses, consumers and workers.
 If we have this information, then we can plan our borrowing, investment, spending, education, etc. to make the best economic decisions to help ourselves and everyone else.

 The bottom line is that if we and our Moderated Governments work together, then we can keep our economy on an even keel by keeping supply high enough to meet demand.
 If we can do that, then businesses can provide what consumers want at reasonable prices, which would allow us to live better lives and to keep consumer confidence high.
 This in turn will eliminate the problems of inflation and recession.
 I will talk more about what we can do in the upcoming sections.